-Alexander B. Hogan, Ph.D. is a co-founder of The Flexible Persona.
-He works as a writer and development editor in education publishing.
+Alexander B. Hogan, Ph.D. is the Managing Editor of The Flexible Persona.

 Cheska Avery Lynn, Senior Editor and Graphic Designer

-Cheska Avery Lynn is a co-founder of The Flexible Persona.
-She has an MFA in Writing from Vermont College of Fine Arts.
-Cheska has work published in QWERTY and SmokeLong Quarterly, among other print and online journals.
+Cheska Avery Lynn has an MFA in Writing from Vermont College of Fine Arts.
+She has work published in QWERTY and SmokeLong Quarterly, among other print and online journals.
 She is currently revising a novel.